Radiative Semileptonic Decays of Beautiful Hadrons: Discussion

-This concludes the control of the photon spectrum for the real emission in semileptonic heavy to heavy decays up to corrections of $\mathcal{O}(E_\gamma/\Lambda_\chi)$ relative to the soft photon approximation.
-For a photon of $E_\gamma\sim 100\,{\rm MeV}$, above threshold for Belle II but potentially challenging for LHCb, corrections of $\mathcal{O}(15\%)$ are expected to the photon emission rate from hadronic legs, and additional photon emissions out of neutral hadrons, as they do not radiate in the soft photon approximation.
-It is interesting to discuss the next corrections to these results to asses their robustness.
+It is interesting to discuss the next corrections to the structure dependent effects we calculated to asses their robustness.
 The largest of these are the $\mathcal{O}(\Lambda/2m_c)$ corrections.
 However, as we have explained in~\cref{subsec:1overM}, in the soft and sub-leading soft regions these do not introduce any more parameters and are fully calculable in terms of the parameters discussed above and non-radiative sub-leading (in $1/2m_{b,c}$) Isgur-Wise functions.
 Even the spin-symmetry conserving flavor-symmetry violating non-RPI corrections that shifts the \hhchpt couplings by $\mathcal{O}(\epsilon_{b,c})$ amounts, can either be reabsorbed in a redefinition of the LO couplings, or, in the case of the $\mathcal{H}_{b,c}$ multiplets are fully determined by the knowledge of both $B^* \to B\gamma$ and $D^*\to D\gamma$ partial width.
 The only source of uncertainties is the fact that certain sub-leading IW functions, which can be reabsorbed into the LO ones in the non-radiative case~\cite{Leibovich:1997em,Leibovich:1997tu}, may become physical in experimentally accessible decay modes once the photon emission is included.
 We will leave this question to future study.

 The next corrections are going to be suppressed by $\mathcal{O}(1/\Lambda_\chi^2)$ and $\mathcal{O}(1/\Lambda_\chi \Delta M)$.
 At this order they will introduce truly new structure dependent form factors, in the form of new IW functions multiplying contact operators (at $\mathcal{O}(1/\Lambda_\chi^2)$), or LO non-radiative IW functions of semileptonic decay modes not accessible experimentally (at $\mathcal{O}(1/\Lambda_\chi \Delta M)$ via diagrams similar to those of \cref{fig:higher order hhchpt diagrams} but with propagators introducing an extra $\Delta M$ suppression).
 They are listed in \cref{app:additional Isgur-Wise functions}.
 For a $\sim 100$~MeV photon, the latter contributions are expected to introduce corrections of $\mathcal{O}(E_\gamma/\Delta M)\sim 30\%$ to the sub-leading soft corrections computed in this paper, and determine the level uncertainties in the results presented here.